PESchoenberg/g2q/README.md

 ## Usage:

-* Should be used as any other GNU Guile library; programs written with g2q should be written and compiled as ny regular Guile program.
+* Should be used as any other GNU Guile library; programs written with g2q should be written and compiled as any regular Guile program.

 * See the examples contained in the /examples folder.
-These are self-explaining.
+These are self-explaining and filled with comments.

 * As a general guide, in order to compile a g2q-based program - say example1.scm: